rybern/optimization-docs/optimization-docs.md

 In addition, **O3** will apply more repetitions of the optimizations, which may increase compile times.

-# The \`&#x2013;optimize-numerically-close\` option
+# The `--optimize-numerically-close` option

-Using the \`&#x2013;optimize-numerically-close\` option will disallow all optimizations which are likely to result in a program that substantially numerically different than the unoptimized program.
+Using the `--optimize-numerically-close` option will disallow all optimizations which are likely to result in a program that substantially numerically different than the unoptimized program.
 Some code transformations, such as replacing `log(1-x)` with the builtin `log1m(x)`, may result in slight numerical differences that are detectable when sampling from the program with a fixed random seed.
 While these transformations do not result in incorrect code, and infact are often more stable than the original code, they are sometimes undesirable for testing purposes.